tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     which causes long-term problems with Ease of your cards.

 * **Maximum interval:** Intervals of your cards can never increase beyond this limit.
-    I advice setting it as big as possible.
+    I advise setting it as big as possible.
     The default is `36500` days, which is equal to `100` years.
     However, you can decrease this to a smaller number if you want to ensure long-term retention.